The club runs a 252 scheme, which is a great way for club members to improve while shooting a quick short round.

 The idea is that you start by trying to score 252 or more at 20 yards.
 When you've done this twice, you earn a coloured ribbon and move to the next distance.
 While it's called a 252 scheme, the scores actually vary depending on the distance and the type of bow you're shooting.
 See the table below for details.

-The scheme is currently being run for the club by Craig Nicholls.
+The scheme is currently being run for the club by Kate Shaw.
 There is a noticeboard and basket for scoresheets in the club hut - help yourself to a score sheet from the basket, and drop your completed score sheet into the basket when you've achieved the necessary score.
-If you don't see Craig to ask for a ribbon in person, they'll be pinned to the noticeboard with your name on to collect.
+If you don't see Kate to ask for a ribbon in person, they'll be pinned to the noticeboard with your name on to collect.

 Six sighters to be followed immediately by three dozen scored arrows on a 122cm imperial (5 zone) target face.

 These are shot at a distance of the archer’s choosing and can be shot as part of any qualifying round, with a score of 252 or greater to be achieved to qualify for the award.

 The three dozen arrows may be shot alone or as the first three dozen of a longer Imperial round.

 In the interests of consistency, a score of 252 or greater (or the equivalent longbow, compound or barebow score) needs to be achieved twice to qualify for the corresponding award.